 Shinzo: I think that’s great.
 Lately I’ve been finding that it’s been turning out alright when I try to draw from imagination.

 Matsumoto: What I’m afraid of doing is drawing things through habit, which is what happens quite a bit when I don’t take photos.
-I didn’t take many for when I was doing Takemitsu Zamurai, and I started to just draw facial expressions for the various emotions in the simplest way possible.
-Taking photos helps you understand how there’s all sorts of different nuances of facial expressions, so I think taking the occasional photo is a good habit to get into.
+I didn’t take many for when I was doing Takemitsu Zamurai, and I started to just draw facial expressions to express emotions in the simplest way possible.
+Taking photos helps you understand how there’s all sorts of different nuances to facial expressions, so I think taking the occasional photo is a good habit to get into.

 Asano: It’s true — even a normal person walking along can actually take some pretty strange forms when you actually look at them in a photo.
 I didn’t do it for any of my main characters, but for background characters I used to trace from photographs.
 You could say it’s a shortcut of sorts for becoming a better drawer, in a way.

 Shinzo: Lately I’ve forgotten what about my manga makes it my own, and I wanted to ask you two about that.